tom-howard/ros/docs/com2009/assignment1/part6.md

 ***

-The real TurtleBot3 Waffles that we have at the university have a slightly different camera module to that used by the *simulated robots* that we are working with here.
-Despite this though, the camera data on our real robots is published to topics using the same ROS message formats as used in simulation, making it fairly straight-forward to transfer nodes that we develop in simulation here onto the real robots, when the time comes[^2].
+Our *real* TurtleBot3 Waffles in the Diamond have a slightly different camera module to that used by the *simulated* robots that we are working with here.
+Despite this though, the camera data on our real robots is published to topics using the same ROS message formats as used in simulation, making it fairly straight-forward to transfer nodes that we develop in simulation here onto the real robots[^2].

 [^2]: Camera topic names are slightly different on the real robots though, so look out for that!